 The usual land tenure concepts in Australia are freehold and leasehold.
 Land title creation and ownership is managed by each state and territory under the applicable laws for that state or territory.
 Larger rural properties often have a mix of leasehold and freehold land tenures across their land holdings.

-Leasehold land holdings are usually Crown or government leasehold grants as opposed to private leasehold agreements with private landowners.
-In Australia, the tenant farming model from private landowners is not very common.
+Leasehold land holdings are usually Crown or government leasehold grants, as opposed to private leasehold agreements with private landowners.
+In Australia, the tenant-farming model from private landowners is uncommon.
 Farmland is usually purchased in freehold by the farmer or grazier or, where freehold is not available, leased from the Crown or government.

 The Torrens title system of land title creation and registration exists in all states and territories in Australia.
-Freehold and private leasehold land interests are created and managed under the Torrens title system.
-The main function of this system is to create indefeasibility of title upon registration of the interest in land under the relevant state or territory property laws.
+Freehold and private leasehold land interests are created and managed under this system.
+Its main function is to create indefeasibility of title upon registration of the interest in land, under the relevant state or territory property laws.

-Leasehold land interests in Crown or government owned land are governed by the relevant state or territory Crown land laws.
+Leasehold land interests in Crown or government-owned land are governed by the relevant state, territory or Crown land laws.

 Freehold landownership of farming land or land for agribusinesses is common and well understood.
 It is the same as freehold landownership for houses and commercial buildings.
 The difference is the zoning laws applicable for that parcel of land.
-The zoning laws, either state or territory based or based at the local council level, specify the permitted land use of that parcel of land and whether approvals are needed to change or modify that use or carry out development consistent with the permitted use.
+The zoning laws, either state or territory based, or based at the local council level, specify the permitted land use of that parcel of land and whether approvals are needed to change or modify that use or carry out development consistent with the permitted use.

-Leasehold landownership of farming land or land for agribusinesses is also common and well understood; however, the types of leases are many and varied.
-For example, in some states there are perpetual leases (being leases granted in perpetuity of an annual rent with rights to convert to freehold at certain points in time), pastoral leases being a particular type of leasehold tenure that allow Crown land to be used for grazing stock, Crown roads and enclosure permits being the right to exclusively use tracks of land that were previously stock routes or Crown roads, and Western Lands Leases or leases with environmental restrictions where the primary purpose of the lease is to ensure appropriate land administration and land management as the land is usually in a very fragile and sparsely populated area.
-Interestingly, by world standards, the land under the NSW Western Lands Leases, is regulated by one of the oldest pieces of resource management legislation, having been created in 1901 and specifically requiring resource management of the land.
+Leasehold landownership of farming land or land for agribusinesses is also common and well understood.
+However, the types of leases are many and varied.
+For example, in some states there are:

+- perpetual leases these are granted in perpetuity of an annual rent with rights to convert to freehold at certain points in time; - pastoral leases a particular type of leasehold tenure that allow Crown land to be used for grazing stock; - Crown roads and enclosure permits the right to exclusively use tracks of land that were previously stock routes or Crown roads; and - Western Lands Leases or leases with environmental restrictions the primary purpose of these leases is to ensure appropriate land administration and land management, as the land is usually in a very fragile and sparsely populated area.

+Interestingly, by world standards, the land under the NSW Western Lands Leases is regulated by one of the oldest pieces of resource management legislation, having been created in 1901 and specifically requiring resource management of the land.